HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 ### 1. Add additional RFC states

-Currently the states of an RFC is one of:
+The current possible states of an RFC are:

- 1. "rfc-community-review",
+ 1. "rfc-community-review"
- 2. "rfc-oversight-review",
+ 2. "rfc-oversight-review"
- 3. "rfc-approved", or
+ 3. "rfc-approved"
- 4. "rfc-declined."
+ 4. "rfc-declined"

 In practice, there have been cases where an RFC is no longer implemented (i.e. "deprecated") or an RFC has been withdrawn due to either incompleteness or having been published too early.